thp/urlwatch/docs/source/reporters.rst

      user: @botusername:matrix.org
      enabled: true

-Then you need to manually trigger connection to the matrix from urlparse to obtain ``access_token`` and generate encryption keys:
+Then you need to manually trigger connection to the ``Matrix`` from urlparse to obtain ``access_token`` and generate encryption keys:

 .. code:: bash